sozubek/Machine-Learning/Linear-Regression/README.md

 We implement simple linear regression and multivariate linear regression on the salary data, provided at http://data.princeton.edu/wws509/datasets/#salary .
-The data used is the salary data consisting of observations on six variables for 52 tenure-track professors in a small college.
+The salary data consists of observations on six variables for 52 tenure-track professors in a small college.

 In linear_reg.py, we implement simple linear regression using gradient descent.
 The variables used are:
 1) number of years since highest degree was earned;